The 8 Best Hamstring Stretches For Runners

 A close up of a runner's shoes while performing a hamstring stretch.

-The bicep femoris is the outer part of the thigh.
+The biceps femoris is the outer part of the thigh.
 It allows knee flexion, hip extension, and the lateral rotation of the tibia.

 The semimembranosus is the back part of the thigh.
-It allows knee flexion, hip extension, and rotation of the tibia with a bent knee.
+It allows knee flexion, hip extension, and rotation of the tibia while the knee is bent.

 The semitendinosus is also located at the back of the thigh, between the other two hamstring muscles.
 It allows knee flexion, hip extension, and rotation of the tibia with a bent knee, just as the semimembranosus does.